A single-board Chia plotter, a DOA RMA, and an adventure in external boot installers with the Orange Pi 5B

 The system arrived with 16GB of memory, which is the maximum supported with this generation of processor and a two-DIMM-slot motherboard (the CPU will handle 32GB but no more than 8GB per DIMM, and the Memphis Electronics 16GB DDR3 DIMMs require a newer generation of CPU).

 The system also shipped with a single 500GB SATA drive and three empty trays for expansion, connected to the onboard B120i storage controller.
 There’s a low profile slot at the top suitable for an optical drive, or a hard drive carrier.
 According to the specs, the first two bays are 6gbit SATA and the last two bays are 3gbit SATA.
-You can add a P222 Smart Controller to provide battery-backed cache and expanded RAID options; these can be had for as low as $25 on eBay.
+You can add a P222 Smart Controller to provide battery-backed cache and expanded RAID options; these can be had for less than $25 on eBay (although a P410 for as low as $20 might be easier to implement).

 I installed a 32GB Micro-SD card for OS boot.
 Like the previous Microservers, the Gen8 offers an internal USB port, but Gen8 adds a MicroSD slot which may be less likely to snap off during maintenance.
 If I were running a heavy duty Windows or Linux server on this machine, I’d probably either put an SSD on a PCIe carrier card or use the optical drive SATA connector on the board to mount a boot drive in the optical bay.
 But for VMware or appliance-type platforms, or for light use Linux, the MicroSD should be enough.